lmy12367/lmy12367/README.md

 **I studied in the School of Software at Hefei University of Technology from September 2018 to June 2022 and was awarded a Bachelor of Engineering degree.
 During this period, I did an internship in a company in Nanjing from September 2021 to April 2022 to gain relevant experience.**

+**Currently, I am excited to embark on a new journey as I will be pursuing a Master's degree in Computer Science at the University of Nottingham Ningbo China from September 2025 to November 2027.**

 **I have a keen interest in the field of computer vision, especially in crowd counting techniques.
 In addition, during my university years, I also taught myself about STM32 microcontrollers to further expand my knowledge.**